- Published on

 U0IGQ-CROBY-0TQLY-XWUJJ

-/accesswhich was a VPN download page. - The tester opened Burpsuite and intercepted the request while downloading the Connection Pack.
+/accesswhich was a VPN download page. - I opened

 GET /api/v1/user/vpn/generate HTTP/1.1